barakedry/modules-middleware/README.md

 * Serves sources and static assets from the module directory
 * Serves sources and static assets of module dependencies defined in package.json (resolves using node's require.resolve starting from the module directory)
 * works perfectly with [monorepos](https://github.com/babel/babel/blob/master/doc/design/monorepo.md)
-* transforms package names to valid browser ES6 paths when serving source files (.js, .jsm and .html) for module source files and depenecies source files.
+* transforms package names to valid browser ES6 paths when serving .js, .jsm and .html source files of the module and depenecies.
 for example, a js module containing an ES6 import such as:
 `import {Element} from '@polymer/polymer';`  will transform into
 `import {Element} from '/node_modules/@polymer/polymer';`